nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 **By the end of this week you should be able to:**
+1. Name, Save, and Load your PICO-8 files.
+1. Install Notepad++ and use it in conjunction with PICO-8.
+1. Write comments in the coding environment.
 1. Create variables and begin your own PICO-8 Game.
-1. Write comments in the coding environment.
 1. Describe different kinds of variables.
 1. Create rectangles and circles of different colors.
-1. Name, Save, and Load your PICO-8 files.
-1. Install Notepad++ and use it in conjunction with PICO-8.
 1. Understand the 3 specific functions PICO-8 uses.
 1. Use IF statements to make objects react to the edges of the screen.
+1. Describe and Create a Game Loop

 # Week 2 - IF, Functions and Variables!
 There are three concepts that every programming environment needs to deal with: